cristinae/prova/index.md

 The classification models trained with our document-level classifier are hosted by [HuggingFace](https://huggingface.co/cristinae/cereal).

 The table above links to the word embedding models per country and configuration.
-In order to reproduce the work in XXXX, we also provide embeddings to the 24 Spanish varieties with two additional seeds ([seed 2](), [seed 3]()), and [five embedding models]() for Peninsular Spanish differing in the training data.
+In order to reproduce the work in \[2\], we also provide embeddings to the 24 Spanish varieties with two additional seeds ([seed 2](), [seed 3]()), and [five embedding models]() for Peninsular Spanish differing in the training data.

 ## Download the code {#code}